fishsciences/artemis/README.md

 ## Installation

-Currently, artemis can be installed using one of the pre-built binaries available from the [release page](https://github.com/fishsciences/artemis/releases).
+Currently, artemis can be installed using one of the pre-built binaries available from the [releases page](https://github.com/fishsciences/artemis/releases).
 Alternatively, you can install the package from github using the `devtools` package,